-Update Dad's to-go travel kit with a just-for-him Father's Day gift bag emblazoned with a personal message and new supplies.
-Squeeze a 3-inch line of fabric block printing ink or paint onto a paint palette or 18-inch piece of waxed paper taped to an even surface.
-Use a 2-inch hard rubber brayer or flat 1/4- to 1/2-inch-wide acrylic paintbrush to spread the ink and create a thin, uniform layer.
+Turn Dad's go-to travel kit into a just-for-him Father's Day gift bag emblazoned with a personal message and new supplies.
+Squeeze a line of fabric block printing ink or paint onto a paint palette or a piece of waxed paper taped to an even surface.
+Use a hard rubber brayer or paintbrush to spread the ink and create a thin, uniform layer.
 Select the letters you'll need, then apply color to each one individually by pressing it into the ink or paint, then onto the bag, spacing the letters as desired.

 Decoupage maps or special items—such as photos, ticket stubs, or artwork—onto square tiles to make a one-of-a-kind set of drink coasters for Father's Day.
 Back the tiles with felt to keep them from scratching surfaces.

 If you have several fathers to prepare gifts for, consider making a food gift.
 A simple homemade treat like dipped pretzels makes a sweet Father's Day gift for grandpas, uncles and other Dads in your life—and you can make one big batch all at once to save time.
 Have the kids help dip and sprinkle the pretzels, then add them to a jar with a simple gift tag.